numbat70/inclusion2021/_docs/accessibility/document.md

 ### Checking a Word document for accessibility

+Microsoft Word has a built-in accessibility checker.
+In the toolbar, you will find the Check Accessibility functionality highlighted in red in the picture below.
+- Go to the **Review** tab
+- Select **‘Check accessibility’**
+- A panel will open on the right of your document
-The Microsoft word toolbar with the Check Accessibility functionality highlighted in red.Microsoft Word has a built-in accessibility checker.
-Go to the review tab and click **‘Check accessibility’**.
-This will highlight errors such as missing alt text or low contrast text and help you fix them.
+- - This will highlight errors such as missing alt text or low contrast text and help you fix them

 ![screenshot of the part of the menu where you can find the check accessiblity menu](/inclusion/accessibility/files/access-check-word.png)